-Our main source of cash flow is from our general and limited partner interests and, prior to completion of the Buy-In Transaction, our incentive distribution rights in the Partnership.
-As described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our Annual Report on Form 10-K, our 2015 strategic and operational accomplishments, our 2015 financial results and the 2015 financial results of the Partnership demonstrate the significant increases in both our business scale and diversity and in our results of operations in comparison to 2014.
-In summary, some of our and the Partnership's more significant financial, operational and strategic highlights in 2015 included:
+As noted above, our main source of cash flow is from our general and limited partner interests and, prior to completion of the Buy-In Transaction, our incentive distribution rights in the Partnership.
+As described in "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our Annual Report on Form 10-K, our 2016 strategic and operational accomplishments and our 2016 financial results (including the financial results of the Partnership on a consolidated basis) demonstrate the performance of our businesses through the industry downturn, which, along with our ongoing growth capital expenditure programs, have allowed us to increase both our business scale and diversity.
+In summary, some of our more significant financial, operational and strategic highlights in 2016 included:

-- Excellent execution across our businesses, despite a commodity price environment substantially below expectations, with Partnership Adjusted EBITDA of \$1.19 billion, volumes above targets, and dividend and distribution growth achieving public guidance; - · Excellent execution on 2015 expenditures of approximately \$680 million for announced expansion projects completed or on track to be completed on or ahead of schedule and on or below budget; - · Continued development of our potential future expansion project portfolio; - · Continued growth and execution of Badlands operations in the Bakken Shale; - · Timely closing of the Atlas mergers, highly effective coordination of pre-closing activities and post-closing operations, and strong business performance; and - A continued strong track record and performance regarding safety, with several industry safety recognitions in 2015, and compliance in all aspects of our business, including environmental and regulatory compliance.
+• Excellent execution across our businesses, despite a commodity price environment substantially below expectations, with Partnership Adjusted EBITDA of \$1.047 billion, Field G&P and export volumes essentially flat to 2015 and at or above public guidance, and dividend coverage that achieved public guidance;

+- Excellent execution on 2016 growth capital expenditures of approximately \$506 million for expansion projects completed or on track to be completed on time and near budget; - Continued development of our potential future expansion project portfolio; - Excellent financial execution including capital raising and balance sheet and liquidity management while funding growth expenditures and maintaining dividend per share; and - A continued strong track record and performance regarding safety, including industry safety recognition in 2016, although less than satisfactory performance with respect to maintaining adequate internal controls, and strong compliance performance in all other aspects of our business, including environmental and regulatory compliance.

-See "-Components of Executive Compensation Program for Fiscal 2015-Annual Cash Incentive Bonus" for further discussion of these summary highlights.
-Please also see our Annual Report on Form 10-K for the year ended December 31, 2015 for a reconciliation of Adjusted EBITDA to net income and net cash provided by operating activities.
+See "-Components of Executive Compensation Program for Fiscal 2016-Annual Incentive Bonus" for further discussion of certain of these summary highlights.
+Please also see our Annual Report on Form 10-K for the year ended December 31, 2016 for a reconciliation of Adjusted EBITDA to net income and net cash provided by operating activities.

-As we enter 2016, our industry continues to be significantly impacted by lower crude oil, natural gas prices and NGL prices.
+As we enter 2017, our industry continues to be significantly impacted by low crude oil, natural gas and NGL prices.
 In this period of commodity price uncertainty, we have adapted our business strategies to preserve liquidity and financial strength.
-We believe the Buy-In Transaction, which was completed on February 17, 2016, provides immediate and long-term benefits to the Company's and the Partnership's investors, and best positions the combined companies to manage successfully through the current commodity price environment with an improved coverage ratio and credit profile, simplified corporate structure and lower cost of capital.
-As such, the Buy-In Transaction is intended to deliver immediate and significant value to our shareholders and the Partnership's former common unitholders.
+We believe the Buy-In Transaction, which was completed on February 17, 2016, and other financial measures completed during 2016, including the private placement of the Series A Preferred Stock by the Company, the senior notes offerings by the Partnership and the amendment and extension of the Partnership's credit facility, have already provided immediate benefits and will provide long-term benefits to the Company's and the Partnership's investors, and best positions the combined companies to manage successfully through the current commodity price environment with an improved coverage and credit profile, simplified corporate structure and lower cost of capital.

-Summary of 2015 and 2016 Compensation Decisions
+Summary of 2016 and 2017 Compensation Decisions

-While the compensation arrangements for our named executive officers during fiscal 2015 remained substantially similar to those in place during fiscal 2014, specific compensatory changes in 2015 included the following:
+While the compensation arrangements for our named executive officers during fiscal 2016 remained substantially similar to those in place during fiscal 2015, specific compensatory actions in 2016 included the following: